Skip to main content

 How to A/B test your Broadcast subject lines, the reports provided, and answers to frequently asked questions.

-In Kit, you can test two subject lines for a Broadcast to determine which version your recipients find more appealing.
+In Kit, you can test up to five Broadcast subject lines to determine the version your recipients find more appealing.

-To set up an A/B test for a Broadcast, click the A/B icon next to the subject line in the Broadcast editor:
+To set up a subject line A/B test for your Broadcast, click the flask icon next to the subject line in the Broadcast editor:

 Alternatively, turn on the Run an A/B Test toggle in the right sidebar.